 We live with the consequences of climate change every day at Abbe Hills Farm - seeing it in erratic and weird weather, unpredictable growing seasons, and the sudden appearance of insects, weeds, and diseases that used to only be found south of here.

 Solar helps us do our part to limit our carbon output.
 Living soil also serves as a carbon "sink" - locking atmospheric carbon into the bodies of the gazillions of organisms in the food webs.
-Healthy agricultural soils, rich in organic matter, appear to be one our very best tools to manage carbon and climate.
+Healthy agricultural soils, rich in organic matter, and fields of native prairie plants and trees appear to be some of our very best tools to manage carbon and climate.

 At Abbe Hills Farm, we're committed to farming sustainably and practicing transparency.
 We want you to get to know us, your farmers, and to ask us questions.
 Here's a short video that compares the value of local to organic, and leans toward knowing your farmer and your farm.